University of Michigan Medicine: History

 In 1869 the University of Michigan opened the first hospital in the country owned and operated by a university, in a house in Ann Arbor originally built as a professor's residence.
 In 1876 a new hospital building was opened adjacent to the old one.
 At the insistence of the Michigan Legislature, the new building had two separate departments, one for medicine and the other for homeopathy.
 In 1891 the hospital moved to a set of new buildings away from the university campus, on Catherine Street.
 The homeopathy department closed in 1921.

 In 1925 the university opened a 280000 sqft hospital building at a cost of $3.85 million.
 It was designed by Albert Kahn and built by Thompson-Starrett Company.
 In 1986 this building, known as "Old Main," was replaced by a new one farther away, and it was demolished in 1989.

 University of Michigan Rogel Cancer Center (formerly Comprehensive Cancer Center) was founded in 1986, and the Cardiovascular Center opened in 2007 on the site of the "Old Main" hospital.

-West Medical Building (now Samuel T. Dana Building) in 1955 housed the offices of the Medical School and the laboratories of the departments of Pathology and of Physiological Chemistry.
-Cornerstone laid on October 15, 1901; building occupied in 1903.

 From 1986 to 2006, the health system included M-CARE, a managed-care organization that provided health plans to university faculty, staff, retirees, and dependents and to employees of companies throughout Michigan.
 In late 2006, it sold M-CARE to Blue Cross Blue Shield of Michigan and its Blue Care Network subsidiary to suffice the need for the health system focused on its core missions of patient care, research, and education.

 University of Michigan Health System was renamed "Michigan Medicine" in 2017.
 In 2021, the clinical activities and enterprise reverted to the name "University of Michigan Health" operating and alongside the academic activities at the University of Michigan Medical School, both under the Michigan Medicine umbrella.